 Selective Cutting – Method of timber harvesting in which certain trees are cut for specific purposes.

 Shake – A lengthwise separation of the wood occurring before the timber is cut into lumber, usually resulting from violent storms or in felling the log.

-Shorts – High quality lumber shorter than standard grade (less than 6 feet long).
+Shorts – High quality lumber that is shorter than standard grade (less than 6 feet long).

 Shrinkage – Decrease in the volume or dimension of wood as a direct result of the drying process.
 Plain sawn boards will usually shrink twice as much as quarter-sawn.

 Skip Dressing – An area on the board face missed by planer surfacing knives.

 Slip Matched – Veneer sheets joined side by side to convey a sense of repeating figure.
 Most common in quarter-sliced veneers.